Stateware/Dav3i/doc/CodingStandards.md

 #####Line Length:

 For languages where adding newlines does not change the function of your code, keep line width under 120 characters (including comments) in order for your code to be correctly displayed on GitHub.
+Note that this does not apply to certain languages, like HTML.

-#####Tabs:
+#####Indents:

 All block indents are to be done using 4 spaces.
 VS has an option to auto replace tabs with spaces, please use this.
+All blocks must be indented to the same place vertically; this organizes your code better for readability.

 #####“Magic” Numbers: